sinemozturk/-k3s-Cluster-Setup-in-AWS-EC2-RDS-MariaDB-/README.md

 use k3s;
 ```

-- Output -> it is conected the this particular k3s database
+- Output -> it connected to the this particular k3s database

 ```bash
 ...